 Around half of our household rubbish is currently being sent to landfill.
 This untreated waste releases harmful gases, which are a major factor in global warming.

 Not only that, but landfill is also an expensive means of waste disposal, with landfill tax charged on every tonne which is disposed of in this way.
-In 2011, Essex County Council paid over £18.4 million in landfill tax, with this figure set to rise considerably over the coming years.
-In addition, the Council must meet strict European targets for the diversion of biodegradable waste.
-Failure to do so will result in heavy financial penalties.
+In 2012, Essex County Council paid over £19.56 million in landfill tax, with this figure set to rise considerably over the coming years.

 Clearly, landfill is not sustainable, which is why we need to explore alternative means of waste disposal.
 This is where the waste strategy comes in.
 Known officially as the Joint Municipal Waste Management Strategy, this sets out the key objectives and targets for the management of household waste and any other waste that is collected for treatment and disposal.
 The following are just some of the measures we will undertake: